vExcess/Barbequery/README.md

         <br>
         <span>job: \{job} \n \t example</span>
     </p>
-`, (initObj, rawElement) => {
+`, function(initObj, rawElement) {
-    // this is the callback that gets run when the element is created
-    // args is an array containing the initialization object and the raw new element console.log(this); // this references the new Barbequery element })
+    // this is the callback that gets run when the element is created console.log(this); // this references the new Barbequery element (note: doesn't exist if you use an arrow function) })

 // you can also create new components that use previously defined components